MasterWindowS/PluginsPrivates/README.md

 ☞Plugins hide and seek --> It is the hns game mode (terrorists have to search while counter-terrorists have to hide) but completely created by me based on several plugins.

+☞I also offer my services as a csgo server configurator.
+(An important thing to understand is that I don't sell servers and every configuration is completely made from scratch by me.
+You pay for a server on the host you want and contact me.)

 Anything you want to talk to my steam or my discord

 Discord: MasterWindowS#2387                                                Steam: https://steamcommunity.com/id/TheMasterWindowS01/